-A seizure (often called a fit, spell, convulsion, or attack) is a visible sign of a problem in the electrical system that controls your brain.
-A single seizure can have many causes.
-Those who continue to have unprovoked seizures may have a chronic disorder called epilepsy.
-The term seizure disorder is often used as another way to describe epilepsy.
+A seizure is a visible sign of a problem in the electrical system that controls your brain.
+A single seizure can have many causes (infection, stroke, or brain injury).
+Those who continue to have two or more unprovoked seizures may have a chronic disorder called epilepsy.
+Treatment with medications or sometimes surgery can control seizures for many people with epilepsy.

 What is epilepsy?